patmonardo/Yoga/Idea/Yoga/YS-I.43.md

         -   Observing light leads to its objectification, making it alienated from the observer.
         -   This process reduces the light to something primordial, detached from its intrinsic essence.
     -   **Framework Alignment:**
-        -   **Manas (Lower Mind):** Processes empirical data, which in this case involves the sensory perception of light.
         -   **Buddhi (Higher Intellect):** Facilitates reasoning that can transcend mere objectification, aiming for pure understanding.
         -   **Consequentia Protocol (Essence):** Seeks to move beyond objectified perceptions to grasp the essence of concepts.
 ### 3.  **Inward Occurrence of Observation:**